Boris Rosing: Television

 Rosing's invention expanded on the designs of Paul Nipkow and his mechanical system of rotating lenses and mirrors.
-Accordingly, Rosing's system employed a mechanical camera device, but used very early cathode ray tube (developed in Germany by Karl Ferdinand Braun) as a receiver.
+Accordingly, Rosing's system employed a mechanical camera device, but used very early CRTs (developed in Germany by Karl Ferdinand Braun) as a receiver.
 Rosing's Braun Tubes consisted of two parallel metal plates that were used to electrically shift the electron beam itself before it was scanned and reached the screen.
 These two plates were connected electrically to the photoelectric cell in the camera.
 Depending on the output of the photoelectric cells, the beam would be deflected up or down before entering the concentrating plate.
 Since this movement increased or decreased the number of electrons passing between the plates, it had the effect of varying the brightness of the electron beam.
-The system was primitive, but it was definitely one of the first experimental demonstrations where the cathode ray tube was employed for the purposes of television.
+The system was primitive, but it was definitely one of the first experimental demonstrations where the CRT was employed for the purposes of television.

 V. K. Zworykin, who pioneered television in the United States and Germany, was a pupil of Rosing and assisted him in some of his laboratory work.
 In 1925, B. Rosing advised and helped young inventor Boris Grabovsky apply for a patent (issued under No 5592) of a fully electronic TV set, called Telefot.

-Rosing continued his television research until 1931 when he was exiled as a counter-revolutionary to Kotlas without right to work, but in 1932 was moved to Archangelsk, where took up physics at the Forestry Technology Institute.
+Rosing continued his television research until 1931 when he was exiled as a counter-revolutionary to Kotlas without right to work, but in 1932 was moved to Arkhangelsk, where took up physics at the Forestry Technology Institute.
 Rosing died in exile in 1933 of cerebral hemorrhage.
 He was buried in the Arkhangelsk Vologda (formerly: Kuznechevskaya) cemetery.